 Thirteen single shaded ramadas with tables, grills are available for picnics.
 Restrooms and drinking fountains are located nearby.

 The park has four miles of mountain bike singletrack at the foot of Superstition Mountain.
 This winding loop trail — rated beginner to intermediate — traverses the Sonoran Desert across rocky terrain and sandy washes.
 Ride between giant Saguaros among Palo Verde and Mesquite trees and bask in the solitude, just a short 30 minute drive from the Phoenix Metro area.
 Bikes can also use the multi-use trails in the Tonto National Forest, which are easily accessed from the park.
 However, bikes are not allowed beyond the Wilderness Boundary on the Siphon Draw Trail.
 In addition, a 1/2 mile hard-packed granite trail leads from the Campground to the Ranger Station.

-A variety of desert wildlife inhabit the park.
+A large variety of other interesting Arizona wildlife species can be found within the park and offer year-round wildlife viewing opportunities.
 Mammals of interest include mule deer, coyote, javelina, bobcat, and jackrabbit.
 Most desert animals are nocturnal, so early morning and late evening viewing are best.
 Any of the park trails offer good opportunities for birdwatching and wildlife viewing.

 - Fires in metal grills only!